cetic/honeypot/State Ot Art.md

 * Server: honeypot acts as a server and passively waits for client requests
 * Client: honeypot acts as a client and actively initiates requests to servers

-In the treatment plant, 2 possibilities exist, the first is that a workstation (the honeypot **client**) connects to a server in order to recover tasks.
-The client will first attempt to authenticate and then retrieve a task list.
-All the information answered by the server is collected and analyzed and compared to the expected data in order to determine if the server's answers are correct and therefore if it is legitimate.
+To illustrate the use of a client honeypot, let's imagine that the legitimate workstations of the treatment plant must connect to external resources in order to send water quality analysis data.
+The implementation of the **client** honeypot consists of the deployment of a robot capable of visiting a list of URLs in order to verify their reliability and legitimacy.
+The honeypot will send http/https requests to this URL and the responses from the remote servers will be analyzed.
+Servers containing malware will be considered dangerous and will be listed as such.
+Thus avoiding a connection from the workstations of the station.

-The second is the reverse role, namely the honeypot **server**, which will allow clients to connect so that they retrieve lists of commands to be executed.
-The server honeypot collects authentication information from clients and provides a dummy task list to these clients.
+The second is the reverse role, namely the honeypot **server**, which will allow clients (PLCs, Workstations, control systems) to connect so that they use a service provided by the waiter.
+Clients will, for example, connect via the SSH protocol to the server in order to send analysis data.
+The server honeypot will then behave like a legitimate machine and send the corresponding responses to the requests initiated by the clients.
 Customer activity data is collected and analyzed to verify that no customer attempts to execute illegal commands and access unauthorized information.

 ### Topology
 The topology of a honeypot determines its physical, software or logical architecture.
 It is generally represented with nodes connected to each other and defining a structure[^15]: